-The era of the Brown Bomber, Joe Louis was one of the greatest and most colourful boxers to grace the sport.
+The era of the Brown Bomber, Joe Louis was one of the greatest and most colorful boxers to grace the sport.

 Only Jack Dempsey since the gloves era got underway compared to him in popularity and ability.